excelsior-oss/excelsior-jet-gradle-plugin/README.md

 (all platforms), create an Excelsior Installer setup (Windows and Linux only) or an OS X application bundle/installer.

-The current version of the plugin can handle two types of applications:
+The current version of the plugin can handle only one type of applications:

 * **Plain Java SE applications**, i.e. applications that have a main class and have all their dependencies explicitly listed in the JVM classpath at launch time, and